 A standout boutique resort just west of Nassau, the Island House has 30 beautiful rooms, six rental apartments, two poolside cottages, and a warm, discerning approach to island living.

-Unusually well appointed, the property includes a 48-seat art house cinema, two restaurants, a cafe, spa, movement studio, squash and padel courts plus a lap pool.
+Unusually well appointed, the property includes a 48-seat art house cinema, three restaurants, a cafe, spa, movement studio, squash and padel courts plus a lap pool.
 Think Simple designed and installed the technology for the entire property.

 The cinema is a centerpiece, luxuriously equipped and managed by a local filmmaker.
 It shows commercial hits, independent and Caribbean films and is a host of the Bahamas International Film Festival.
 We installed its digital high definition and surround sound systems, including a Barco projector, Meyer Audio speakers and subwoofers, and a 22’ VistaScope screen from Stewart.